haozhu233/blog/content/post/2019-02-11-connecting-r-and-arduino-through-websockets.md

 In the [last post](/post/connect-arduino-chips-with-r/), I demonstrated how to send data from arduino to R through serial connection.
 This time, I'm going to talk about how to connect R and arduino through wireless **websocket** connection.
 Trust me, it's not as hard as it sounds like.

 ## Hardware requirements
 Obviously, you need an arduino board that can connect to the Internet.
-Nowadays, the most popular boards of this kind includes ESP8266 or ESP32.
+Today, the most popular boards of this kind includes ESP8266 or ESP32.
 These two chips come with a built-in WiFi kit (the ESP32 board even has a bluetooth module).
 Also, thanks to their popularity, there are plenty community-based libraries developed to easily utilize these hardware.

 If you are in the US, you can get a development ESP32 board on Amazon for ~$11.
 You can even think about getting one with a small LED screen, which can tell you the IP addresses when you go wireless.